Namean/test-bench/scratchpad.md

 I'm getting overwhelmed with tabs, and too many open programs and things,

-So I'm getting too far along with out documentting what's even going on...
+So I'm getting too far along with out documenting what's even going on...

 So I'd like to write a piece of software to handle that,